 - Wash the bite thoroughly with soap.

 - Elevate the location of the bite, if possible.
 For example, if you were bitten on your hand, keep your arm over your head.
-You should also tie a piece of cloth around your limb above the bite to help slow the spread of the venom.
-Tie the cloth snugly, but not too tightly.
+You should get to a hospital as soon as possible.